 Alexandra Andersson, Luca Timeo and Stephane Rey (CERN) for their work on

-the phase monitor electronics, and everyone involved in the operation of
+the phase monitor electronics.
+We thank the operations team of

-CTF3 for their help and support in realising the PFF system.

-\end{acknowledgments}
+CTF3 for their outstandingsupport.
+We acknowledge the UK Science and Technology Facilities Council AND INFN?
+AND CERN? for their financial support for this work. \end{acknowledgments}

 \bibliography{pff_short}